rociodominguez/rociodominguez/README.md

 ❤ I love to travel to eat delicious things, my cat Dharma and photography.

-✨My mantra is: always on the moving, always improving.✨
+✨My mantra is: always moving, always improving.✨